Learn

 #10 Don’t forget about internal linking

-An internal link is any link from one page of your website to another page of your website.
-Internal links, when used strategically, can help Google find, index, and understand the different pages on your website.
+Internal linking is one of the SaaS SEO fundamentals.
+It refers to any link from one page of your website to another.
+When used strategically, internal links can help Google find, index, and understand your website's different pages.

-Not only that, internal links with keyword-rich anchor text can help users stay on your website for a long time and facilitate the flow of traffic from one page to another, helping it rank higher on Google.
+In addition, internal links with keyword-rich anchor text can help users stay on your website for a long time, facilitate the flow of traffic from one page to another, and help it rank higher on Google.

-Another important point to note while internal linking is to not use the same anchor text for different pages.
-That leads to Google thinking that both pages are on the same exact topic, which can harm page ranking.
+Another important point to note while internal linking is to avoid using the same anchor text for different pages.
+Doing so can lead Google to think that both pages are on the same topic, which can harm page ranking.

 flowchart of similar icons of web browsers